Partially hyperbolic flows on flat vector bundles with an application to complete affine manifolds: Preliminary

 For any Gromov hyperbolic geodesic metric space $X$, the set of $GX$ of complete isometric geodesics has a metric: for $g, h \in GX$, we define the metric $d_{GX}$ given by

-Notice that $d_X(g(t),h(t)) \leq 2|t|$ since we can follow the geodesic $g$ backward and then forward in $h$ to obtain a distance $2|t|$.
+Notice that $d_X(g(t),h(t)) \leq 2|t| + C$ for a constant $C$ since we can follow the geodesic $g$ backward and then forward in $h$ to obtain a distance $2|t|$.
 Thus, the above integral is always well defined.
 (See Gromov \cite{Gromov87}.)
 Let $GX$ have this metric topology.
 (See Section 11.11 of \cite{DK2018}.)